fun-cqrs/fun-cqrs/migration-v1.0.0.md

 But this is not yet enough.
 This won't compile.

-After that your command handler may have this shape:
+After that, your command handler may look like this:

 ```scala
 commandHandler { case cmd: FooCommand => FooEvent(...) }